benegd/reproducible-research-course-project-2/rrproject2.md

 Cleaning the data
 -----------------

-Converting the BGN_DATE to date format
+Converting the BGN_DATE to date format.

 ```r